bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-21-csv-softfork-instructions.md

 2. If you hardcode the block version please unset bit 0 of the version field before block 419328, or preferably stop hardcoding it and let bitcoind do it automatically.

-3. Use a coinbase nSequence value of 0xffffffff will avoid any potential conflict with BIP68 and BIP113.
+3. Use a nSequence value of 0xffffffff for the generation transaction will avoid any potential conflict with BIP68 and BIP113.

 4. If you have to use a different nSequence value, you must follow the instructions carefully.